CodingCatDev/codingcat.dev/apps/codingcatdev/src/routes/(content-single)/course/intro-to-solid-js/lesson/basics/+page.md

 }
 ```

 This modifies the state directly by running `getValue` as a function.
-Change the `Counter` component so the value will be changed with `setValue`.
+But your component will only display a value of 0 right now and there is no way to change it.
+To do this, we have to change the `Counter` component so the value will be set with `setValue`.

 ```jsx
 // src/components/Counter.jsx